chrismartinjazz/odin-chess/README.md

 - Stalemate
 - Player Resigns
 - Offer Draw
+- Draw by fifty-move rule (no pawn move or capture for fifty moves)

-Draw by insufficient material and draw by three-fold repetition are not implemented.
+- Draw by insufficient material

+Draw by three-fold repetition is not implemented.

 I have left my 'planning.txt' file in the repo which I used throughout the project to record my thinking about the various problems along the way and some pseudocode.